 This page has information about applying to run a stall, catering outlet, food stall or fly-pitch.

 This page is for people who are proposing a trade of goods and services at the Festival.
 If you consider yourself a “not-for-profit” or “campaign” stall, and are not a shop selling items, please apply through the Campaign Stalls page.
 Your structure will still be required to undergo safety checks from the Buddhafield Compliance Team.

 Though successful traders from previous years are given priority, we are always looking to talk to new traders, especially if they have a strong ethical approach and trade in vegan, organic, handmade, local, fair trade, recycled, and up-cycled goods.

-Even if you have been a Trader at the Festival before, please read all the Terms and Conditions carefully and thoroughly as everyone at the Festival is expected to adhere by them and they are regularly updated.
+Even if you have been a Trader at the Festival before, please read all the Terms and Conditions carefully and thoroughly as everyone at the Festival is expected to adhere to them and they are regularly updated.
 If you can not meet any of the Terms and Conditions then this may not be the event for you.
 If you do not follow the Terms and Conditions when on-site, you will be asked to cease trading immediately and may be asked to leave the event.

 Buddhafield Festival is a vegan event, so applications need to operate within those parameters.
 We receive far more applications from suitable catering outlets and food sellers than we can accommodate, but don't be put off as we have a waiting list in case of cancellations.